vackosar/vackosar.github.io/_posts/2021-12-28-cross-attention-in-transformer-architecture.md

 - Output sequence has dimension and length of sequence S2

 In an equation: \\( \mathbf{softmax}((W_Q S_2) (W_K S_1)^\intercal) W_V S_1 \\)
-- where the softmax output is the [attention matrix](/ml/transformers-self-attention-mechanism-simplified)

 ## Cross-Attention in BERT Decoder
 Cross-attention was described in the [Attention is All You Need (BERT) decoder](/ml/transformers-self-attention-mechanism-simplified), but not named yet.